 In my 20+ years of pastoring, I have countless stories and experiences of being blessed while being a blessing to those I served.
 However, two single days will forever be seared in my memory; both involved my job performance reviews.
 The first was a two-hour event on Labor Day weekend in 2006.
-I was 6-years into a youth pastorate when my first (ever) job performance review was scheduled.
-We met at the office of one of the elders, and for the next 2 hours, I listened to everything I was doing wrong in ministry.
+6-years into my youth pastorate I had my first (ever) job performance review.
+I met at the office of one of the elders, and for 2 hours, I listened to everything I was doing wrong in ministry.
 I had many bad habits in ministry at this point – I was lazy.

 The second memorable experience came at the tail end of my full-time pastorate.
 Some of you might have experienced this type of job performance review as well.
 In some circles, it’s called the hatched job.
 This time, like the other, it was six years removed from my last.
 However, the difference in this one was the areas of improvement I was informed about; they were bogus, straw-man arguments.